n04x/n04x.github.io/hoenn-money.md

 <h2 id="brawly">Brawly</h2>
 ![Brawly]({{site.url}}/assets/images/trainers/brawly.gif)

-This trainer is located in Dewford City in Hoenn.
+This trainer is located in Dewford Town in Hoenn.
 Beating this trainer will reward you $8,736 without Amulet coin and $13,104 with Amulet coin.
 Below is the possible lineup the trainer might have:

 <ol>
     <li>